qusp-tuebingen/publications/README.md

 In JabRef you can use the custom exporter `typo3` which is included in this repo.
 It generates the HTML file `all-typo3.html`.
 If you open this file in a browser, you can copy and paste the formatted text into the typo3 element.

-To revert the HTML-list you have to use the Browser HTML-editor to add the attribute `reversed=""` to the `<ol>`-tag.
+Hackaround: To revert the HTML-list in the Typo3 backend, you have to use the Browser HTML-editor to add the attribute `reversed=""` to the `<ol>`-tag.